Everything you need to know about VABs™.

 Does Instech offer any surgery training courses or advice?

 We have been asked this question often throughout the years.
 Answers to some common questions such as "What Does it Take to Disconnect a Rodent Catheter?" can be found in our blog.
-And, there are some essential tips, such as always using a positive pressure technique which helps improve patency.
+There are some essential tips, such as always using a positive pressure technique, and focusing on sterility which helps improve patency.
 But now we have on our staff someone experienced with both surgery and educational delivery.